keithamoss/serverless-maps/README.md

 # 5. Create `tile.json` files

-With our tiles created we need to do a bit of processing of the `metadata.json` files that Tippecanoe created.
+Now that our tiles are created we need to do a bit of processing of the `metadata.json` files that Tippecanoe generated for us.

 There's a few things you need to do to translate the `metadata.json` file into the `tile.json` file expected by MapBox GL JS.
 To save unnecesasary copy/pasting there's a Python script in this repository to handle the translation.